bolt12/study-for-free/dTalC/dTalC.md

 Although we were able to combine the two types and build a more powerful expression, it is painful to write the expression itself.
-Furthermore, it doesn't scale well if we want to add more types since we'll have to update the any values written because the injections might not be right.
+Furthermore, it doesn't scale well if we want to add more types since we'll have to update any values written because the injections might not be right.

 ### How to Evaluate expressions